-If your dog is breathing fast and you’re concerned then you’ve come to the right place.
-Paws Elite has put together a list of possible reasons as to why rapid breathing in dogs occurs.
+If your dog breathing fast seems like a concern to you then you’ve come to the right place.
+Paws Elite has put together a list of possible reasons as to why dog heavy breathing occurs.
 If you’re a concerned dog owner you should always have your Vet make the professional recommendation.

 Time to time a dog breathing fast or rapid breathing in dogs is nothing to be worried about.
-However, it does arise the question of is this something to be worried about or not?
+However, it does arise the question 'why is my dog breathing heavy?' and is this something to be worried about or not?
 Our customers have mentioned that using CBD Oil for dogs has been a huge help with managing some of the conditions with labored breathing in dogs.
 You can read more about how CBD Oil can help by clicking here.

-Rapid breathing in dogs is known as tachypnea and shortness of breath or labored breathing is called dyspnea.
+Dog heavy breathing is known as tachypnea and shortness of breath or labored breathing is called dyspnea.
 Regardless of breed, weight, or age of your dog they can be affected by these conditions.
 To understand how to distinguish which condition your dog has we’ll go over the respiratory system and how it works.

 Dogs Breathing Fast: Respiratory System Explained